jaskirat1616/Orby-Glasses/CONVERSATIONAL_NAVIGATION.md

 python src/main.py
 ```

-You'll see: `💬 Conversational mode: Say 'hey glasses' to start`
+You'll see: `💬 Conversational mode: Say 'hey orby' to start`

 ### 4. Interact with OrbyGlasses

 **Step 1:** Say the wake phrase
 ```
-You: "Hey glasses"
+You: "Hey orby"
 OrbyGlasses: "I'm listening.
 How can I help?"
 ```